 What Is Indexed Universal Life Insurance?

 Indexed universal Life Insurance, also commonly referred to as IUL, is one of the forms of permanent life insurance.
 This means that it comes with a cash value component on top of a death benefit.
-The money deposited in your cash-value account is expected to earn interest premised on a stock market index picked by your insurer.
+The money deposited in your cash-value account is expected to earn interest premised on a stock market index.
 As much as the funds may not earn any fixed rate of interest, they usually come with an interest rate guarantee.

 How Does IUL Compare To Other Insurance Products?